Robert Phillips (guitarist): Teaching

 Phillips began teaching guitar, music appreciation, and music theory at All Saints' Academy in 1995, and went on to become the chair of the performing arts department until 2008.
 In 2008, while continuing his duties as an instructor at All Saints' Academy, he began teaching guitar at Polk State College and Southeastern University.
 In 2010 he left All Saints' Academy, and accepted a position teaching classical guitar at Lois Cowles Harrison Center for the Visual and Performing Arts.
+In June 2023 Phillips retired from teaching and focused his attention on performing, recording, composing and commissioning new music.

 Video

 In 1983 Phillips appeared in a series of instructional videos titled "Classical Guitar Made Easy" which was broadcast on Group W Cable.
 Following the series, he began to produce and host a monthly talk show on Group W. The talk show, Long Island Sounds, featured interviews and performances of Long Island-based musicians.
 The show ran for three years, after which Phillips changed the trajectory of his efforts, not returning to video for nearly three decades.

 In 2011, taking advantage of new technology and relatively inexpensive production costs, Robert produced and recorded a series of videos of himself performing standards from the classical guitar repertory.
 Many of these performances were recorded in interesting locations, with the settings of some being almost as much of a feature as the music.
 Locations included the Museum of Fine Arts (St. Petersburg, Florida), and the Frank Lloyd Wright Danforth Chapel at the Florida Southern College Child of the Sun.
 These videos were to be bundled together as "video albums", consisting of compositions that were thematically related.
 The first of these, "A Spanish Recital", consisted of works by Isaac Albéniz, Enrique Granados, Miguel Llobet, Francisco Tárrega, and Federico Moreno Torroba.

 In 2015 Phillips began to produce "A Year of the Guitar", a video diary in which he chronicled his daily relationship with the instrument.
 The entries include performances of pieces, study guides for learning pieces, insights into his own daily practice, and instructional materials.
 These videos were published on Phillips' YouTube channel with a series of instructional videos.